BhavKush/BroStay_Web-Application/README.md

 # BroStay
-This is a full stack web application and its a clone of airbnb which is a booking app where you can publish your own places and also book some one else places for sometime.
+This is a full-stack web application and it's a clone of Airbnb which is a booking app where you can publish your places and also book someone else places for some time.

 # Working
 https://github.com/Techanmolporwal/brostay/assets/89104678/29fc3d61-3ca8-4a1d-9fa0-ea0b538f963d